A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Volume averaging technique

 for an arbitrary point $\vec r$ in space.
-It is important to note here that the characteristic function $\chi$ provides information about the spatial distribution of phases on a scale much smaller than the numerical grid resolution (i.e., on a sub-grid scale).
+The characteristic function $\chi$ provides information about the spatial distribution of phases on a scale much smaller than the numerical grid resolution (i.e., on a sub-grid scale).
 Let now $\Delta x$, $\Delta y$ and $\Delta z$ be the actual grid scales along $x$, $y$ and $z$ coordinate-directions.
 For a smooth and differentiable but otherwise arbitrary function $f$, the volume average inside a volume element of size $\Delta V=\Delta x\Delta y\Delta z$ centered at the point $\vec r=(x,y,z)$ is defined via